 The arc that emerged from the metal electrode is extremely hot, which is exceptional for fusing two metals.
 So it’s clear that both AC and DC are intended for arc generation, but the difference is the polarity of the electric current.
 However, the electrode’s polarity has a significant impact on the integrity of welds; thus, it is wise to choose between dc and ac welder correctly.

-Generally, the DC polarity flows in one direction, so it is known as straight flow because of its constant nature.
+Generally, the DC polarity flows in one direction, so it is known as a straight flow because of its constant nature.
 Moreover, the AC polarity flows in both directions; therefore, it is called reverse flowing.
 That’s why it is crucial to have a proper understanding of ac vs. dc welder.
 In this way, you create smooth and seamless, and total joints.

 What is meant by DC welding?